Summer in Des Moines is packed with family fun, outdoor adventures, local festivals, live entertainment, and unforgettable memories!

 - Head to the Des Moines Biergarten in Water Works Park.
 The German-Theme popup is open Wednesday through Sunday late spring through October.

-- Get an ice cream cone at Outside Scoop in Ankeny or Indianola, the creamery in Polk City, or visit one (or all) of our favorite spots for ice cream.
+- Get an ice cream cone at Outside Scoop in Ankeny, Grimes, or Indianola or the creamery in Polk City and the East Village, or visit one (or all) of our favorite spots for ice cream.

 - Buy fresh sweet corn from a stand and grill it with this easy recipe.